Cost to Paint a House (Exterior)

 - Semi-Gloss

-Gloss and semi-gloss exterior paints are typically used only for trims, sills and doors, and other areas which may be susceptible to high levels of wear and tear.
+What's It Best For?
+Gloss exterior paints are typically used only for trims, sills and doors, and other areas which may be susceptible to high levels of wear and tear.
 The glossier the paint, the more durable it tends to be, and it is a perfect option for areas that may need to be washed or scrubbed frequently.

 What is the best paint brand for painting the outside of a house, or would it depend on factors like the type of house I have?